-Alternatively, the holder of the measured electricity consumption data can nominate an ACP as the energy saver by completing a nomination form, which is available in Appendix B of this guide.
+Alternatively, the holder of the measured electricity consumption data can nominate an ACP as the energy saver by completing a nomination form generated from the Nomination Form Template3 specific to the method, which is available on the ESS website.
 This nomination must be made before the implementation date.